martijnsark/natuur-quest/README.md

 - The server uses nginx which seems to have a 1mb data limit on data upload for the database, which our bonus round that requires the upload of images exceeds.

 ### limited security
-- Due to a late addition of the, timer and image logic not all pages have been propperly secured against broken access control.
+- Due to a late addition of the, timer and bonus round logic not all pages have been propperly secured against broken access control.

+### Dutch error messages
+- Some Dutch error messages do not initially work propperely until removed and repasted you can find the Dutch errors by going, lang > nl > validation.php.

 ---